i-a-n/unionjkl/_posts/2017-01-24-top-eleven-tiki-bars.markdown

 <img src="https://union.io/images/repo/20170123-01--2d16c4.jpg" class="full" alt="Tiki-Ti — Los Angeles, CA">

 <p>Probably the two most conflicted decisions I’ve ever made in my life were deciding to leave my job of eight years to move across the country, and putting <i>Tiki-Ti</i> in second place instead of first on this list.</p>
 <p>If you don’t know the history of this place, check out <a href="/thoughts/2016/05/01/making-rays-mistake/">my other article</a> about it.
 Its history, its menu, its culture, its atmosphere, its décor, its <i>everything</i> is impeccable.
 Truly one-of-a-kind.
-There has never been another <i>Tiki-Ti</i> and there probably will never be.</p>
+There has never been another <i>Tiki-Ti</i> and there probably never will be.</p>
 <p>One day I’ll forgive myself for putting it second on my list.
 But until that day, I can only condole myself with fond memories of my time at the bar I’ve put in first place…</p>
 <h3>#1: Hale Pele — Portland, OR</h3>

 <img src="https://union.io/images/repo/20170123-00--f425d8.jpg" class="full" alt="Hale Pele — Portland, OR">

 <p>It’s difficult to overstate just how right <i>Hale Pele</i> feels.
-There’s some pure mood, the perfect combination of relaxed, drunk, nautical kitsch and tropical hokiness that every tiki bar attempts to emulate. <i>Hale Pele</i> serves that mood up with laser-guided precision.</p>
+There’s some pure mood, the perfect combination of relaxed and drunk, while being immersed in nautical kitsch and tropical hokiness that every tiki bar attempts to emulate. <i>Hale Pele</i> serves that mood up with laser-guided precision.
+They <i>define</i> that mood.</p>
 <p>From the bridged stream at the entrance, to the special effects thunder-and-rain showers, to the flaming drinks shooting fire ten feet high with each pinch of cinnamon thrown on top; this place nails it.
 Absolutely, decisively nails every bit of it.</p>
 <p>Giving it first place on my list, ahead of <i>Tiki-Ti</i>, had to come down to a little bit of nit-picking.
 Yes, <i>Tiki-Ti</i> is cash-only, does not provide bar tabs, has only twelve bar stools, and is only open Wednesday through Saturday.
 And even though lacking in those four areas lends to its inimitable character, I must admit, <i>Hale Pele</i> wins convenience points by providing them.</p>
 <p>I really don’t know how one place could get everything so right.
 But this under-the-radar Portland strip mall bar did it.
 And if you want to experience what I would call the essence of a modern tiki bar, visit <i>Hale Pele</i>, and lose yourself in the rum.